 What is PTSD?

-Trauma is a natural emotional reaction to terrible experiences that involve actual or threatened serious harm to oneself or others.
+Posttraumatic stress disorder (PTSD) is a natural emotional response to frightening or dangerous experiences that involve actual or threatened serious harm to oneself or others.
 However, for some people, the thoughts or memories of these events seriously affect their lives, long after any real danger has passed.
-This is classified as post-traumatic stress disorder, a serious anxiety disorder.
+These types of experiences are called “traumatic.”